madgik/exareme2/documentation/algorithms-user-guide.md

 other nodes, while others will be stored in the same node for later processing.
 Having variables with dynamic types would make the communication with the database and the communication between nodes very difficult to implement efficiently.
-To overcome this difficulties, the `udfgen` module defines a number of *types* for the input and output variables of local and global computations.
+To overcome these difficulties, the `udfgen` module defines a number of *types* for the input and output variables of local and global computations.